 ITF works through a process which defines industry needs through consultation with our members.
-These themes are identified in our Rolling Technology Programme and subsequently issued as a Call through which you are invited to submit an application for financial support to ITF for technology developments offering solutions to the outlined needs as per the call.
+These themes are identified in our Rolling Technology Programme and subsequently issued as a Call through which you are invited to submit a Project Proposal Abstract Form to ITF for technology developments offering solutions to the outlined needs as per the call.

 Whilst the ITF process is predominantly delivered through our Calls for Proposals, we do operate an open door policy and we would be pleased to discuss any idea you may have at any time.
 This may result in an 'ad hoc' proposal being accepted for review.
 Should you have such an idea then please contact us to discuss before submitting an unsolicited proposal.

 Please go to our Project Proposal Abstract Form Page by clicking below to complete the online form.

 What do we look for in a good proposal?

 - Industry Need: The proposal must address a technology need as identified by industry through ITF.

 - Value: There must be some cost benefit 'added value' to the potential sponsor.

 - Strategic Content: The ITF model retains IP with the researcher.